Program Overview

 Winter Institute in Baltimore

-A variety of one- and two-week course are offered in January.
+A variety of one- and two-week courses are offered in January.
 Typically, the offerings include courses in Data Analysis, Tropical Medicine, Native American Health, Health Emergencies, Quality Improvement, and Health Communication, among others.
 The schedule is typically available in September.

 Winter Institute in Washington, DC